savannahalanis/food-app/README.md

 3) Users are able to like and comment on other posts.
 4) Users are able to follow and unfollow friends/other users.
 5) Users are able to buy/sell swipes on of the pages from other users on the website.
-6) Users are able to search for posts based on keywords and filer the search by location/food restrictions.
+6) Users are able to search for posts based on keywords and filter the search by location/food restrictions.
 7) Users are able to easily navigate throughout the Chew-CLA website.
 8) Users are able to rate dining halls which are dynamically displayed on the home page.